Faivel10/Mini-Project/README.md

 # Mini-Project
 Mini Project in stochastic optimization.
 ## The problem:
-We have passengers boarding on a place.
+We have passengers boarding on a plane.
 Each passenger has x and y values - where x is it's location in the line and y is it's seat.
 In addition, each passenger has a weight - that means how low he is - everyone start at value 1.
 We also define the slowest line as the longest line with the most weights in it.
 Our mission is to check how many passenger weights can be increased to 2, while not surpassing the slowest line existing before the added weights.